UnkindPartition/tasty/README.md

 `group/**1`.
 A leading slash matches the beginning of the test path; for example, `/test*` matches `test1` but not `group/test1`.

+## Project organization and integration with Cabal

+There may be several ways to organize your project.
+What follows is not Tasty's requirements but my recommendations.

+### Tests for a library

+Place your test suite sources in a dedicated subdirectory (called `tests` here) instead of putting them among the main library sources.

+The directory structure will be as follows:

+    my-project/
+      my-project.cabal
+      src/
+        ...
+      tests/
+        test.hs
+        Mod1.hs
+        Mod2.hs
+        ...

+`test.hs` is where your `main` function is defined.
+The tests may be contained in `test.hs` or spread across multiple modules (`Mod1.hs`, `Mod2.hs`, ...) which are then imported by `test.hs`.

+Add the following section to the cabal file (`my-project.cabal`):

+    Test-suite test
+      Default-language:
+        Haskell2010
+      Type:
+        exitcode-stdio-1.0
+      Hs-source-dirs:
+        tests
+      Main-is:
+        test.hs
+      Build-depends:
+          base >= 4 && < 5
+        , tasty >= 0.7 -- insert the current version here
+        , my-project   -- depend on the library we're testing , ...

+### Tests for a program

+All the above applies, except you can't depend on the library if there's no library.
+You have to options:

+* Re-organize the project into a library and a program, so that both the program and the test suite depend on this new library.
+The library can be declared in the same cabal file.
+* Add your program sources directory to the `Hs-source-dirs`.
+Note that this will lead to double compilation (once for the program and once for the test suite).

 ## Press

 Blog posts and other publications related to tasty.
 If you wrote or just found